apache/incubator-batchee/src/site/markdown/extensions.md

 `@org.apache.batchee.cdi.scope.JobScoped` allows you to define a bean scoped to a job execution.
 `@org.apache.batchee.cdi.scope.StepScoped` allows you to define a bean scoped to a step execution.

-To activate these scopes you need to define 4 listeners:
+To activate these scopes you need to define 3 listeners:
 * `org.apache.batchee.cdi.listener.BeforeJobScopeListener`
 * `org.apache.batchee.cdi.listener.AfterJobScopeListener`
-* `org.apache.batchee.cdi.listener.BeforeStepScopeListener`
 * `org.apache.batchee.cdi.listener.AfterStepScopeListener`

 If your implementation supports ordering on listeners use them to ensure `Before*` are executed first and `After*` are executed last.
-This will let you use these scopes in your own listeners. `*JobScopeListener` are `javax.batch.api.listener.JobListener` and `*StepScopeListener` are `javax.batch.api.listener.StepListener`.
+This will let you use these scopes in your own listeners. `*JobScopeListener` are `javax.batch.api.listener.JobListener` and the `AfterStepScopeListener` is a `javax.batch.api.listener.StepListener`.

 NB: these listeners are `@Named` so you can use their CDI name to reference them (not mandatory)